 Airfare ranges from $400-900 per round-trip ticket, depending upon the airline and where you are flying from.
 Our preferred travel agent can help you find the best rates.
 Please talk with our Cuba Team Coordinator who can assist you with reserving flights through the help of our preferred travel agent.

 TRANSPORTATION: All ground transportation on location is included in your trip fee.

 IMMUNIZATIONS: The government of Cuba does not require any shots or immunizations to enter the country.
 Please consult a personal physician for any recommendations.

 TEAM PACKS: Once team member registration is complete, Forward Edge will send individualized team packs including a Forward Edge t-shirt, Team Member Manual, and other helpful information.

 SCHEDULE: Each day your team will experience a morning devotional, an evening debrief, and relationship building opportunities through serving local people.

 TEAM MEMBER CONDUCT: While team conduct is of the utmost importance for any short-term mission trip, it is especially vital to our partnerships in Cuba that team members never use or mention the word, “donation;” only use the word “gift” or phrase “as a gift.”
 Also, please refrain from discussing any political issues.

-If you could have dinner with any person in history (excluding Jesus) who would it be and why?
-The Apostle Paul.
-I like the way he communicates and often gives very practical examples of the ideas he is conveying.
+If you could have dinner with any person in history (except Jesus) who would it be and why?

 Hi!
-I’m Jen, the Cuba Team Coordinator.
+I’m Sheri, the Cuba Team Coordinator.
 I look forward to working with you to plan your life-changing week in Cuba!